aktos-io/lxc-to-the-future/network-configuration.md

 /etc/init.d/networking restart
 ```

-You should `ping google.com` within the container.
+You should `ping google.com` within the container. (if something goes wrong, try to restart the guest vm)

 # 2. Setup Bridge Connection